-Also referred to as Payment Card Industry Data Security Standard (PCI DSS,) these standards apply to organizations that handle credit card processing.
+Also referred to as Payment Card Industry Data Security Standard (PCI DSS), these standards apply to organizations that handle credit card processing.
 PCI DSS standards apply to PayFacs, and achieving compliance is a resource-intensive task.

-All PayFacs must achieve Level 1 compliance which means the entity must document all compliance processes and meet stringent standards.
+All PayFacs must achieve Level 1 compliance, which means the entity must document all compliance processes and meet stringent standards.
 In addition, the entity must also install processes that demonstrate ongoing efforts to maintain compliance and monitor customer transactions.

 PayFacs onboard customers onto their platforms.
 These customers are called sub-merchants (since the PayFac is a Merchant from the acquiring bank and payment processor’s perspective.)
 Sub-merchants are usually ISVs or SaaS platforms’ customers that want to accept payments through the ISVs or SaaS platforms.

 The platform could apply for a merchant account and become its own PayFac, but that is a resource-intensive process.
-Becoming your own payment facilitator versus choosing PayFac as a service is a tough choice, and much depends on the payment volumes you expect to process annually.
+Becoming your own payment facilitator versus choosing PayFac-as-a-Service is a tough choice, and much depends on the payment volumes you expect to process annually.

-17. Transaction settlement
+17. Transaction Settlement

 Settlement is a process where money flows from the customer to the merchant.
 The customer’s bank approves the transaction and directs funds through the payments infrastructure to the merchant’s acquiring bank.
 In turn, the acquiring bank validates the transaction and deposits funds into the merchant’s account.

 Payments are fraught with risk.
-Underwriting is the process by which payments stakeholders mitigate risk.
+Underwriting is the process by which payment stakeholders mitigate risk.
 For instance, acquiring banks underwrite PayFacs for the potential risk they might expose the bank to.
 PayFacs must underwrite sub-merchants for the possibility of the latter being involved in fraudulent transactions.